VA Loan With Prior Mortgage Included In Bankruptcy

 - There is no waiting period after the housing event

 - The four year waiting period clock starts from Chapter 7 discharged date

 - Veterans who included a prior VA Loan in their Chapter 7 Bankruptcy need to make sure if they have enough Entitlement left to qualify for another VA Mortgage

 Not all lenders have the same lending requirements on VA Home Loans.
 Just because a borrower was denied by a lender does not mean that they will not qualify with a different lender.
 Most lenders have overlays on government and conventional loans.
 VA does not require a minimum credit score requirement.
 VA does not have any debt to income ratio caps.
 However, most lenders will require a 620 to 640 credit score.
-Again, most lenders will have 43% to 50% debt to income ratio caps when VA does not require it.
+Again, most lenders will have 43% to 50% debt to income ratio caps when the VA does not require it.
 Gustan Cho Mortgage Group has no overlays on government and conventional loans.
 This means we do not have a credit score nor debt to income ratio requirements.
-To start the pre-approval process, contact GCA Mortgage Group at 262-716-8151 or text us for faster response.
-We are available 7 days a week, evenings, weekends, and holidays.
+To start the pre-approval process, contact GCA Mortgage Group at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.